 Guide to the High Holy Days: Symbols and Rituals

 One of the things Yom Kippur is best known for is the practice of fasting for the duration of the holiday.
-The purpose of the fast—which traditionally includes abstaining from food, drink, sex and bathing—is to purify the spirit and concentrate the mind on the theme of forgiveness and moral renewal.
-The fast begins at sundown when the holy day begins, and it ends at sundown the following evening, often with synagogues offering a small spread of food.
+The purpose of fasting on Yom Kippur—which traditionally includes abstaining from food, drink, sex and bathing though not everyone follows the traditional rules—is to purify the spirit and concentrate the mind on the theme of forgiveness and moral renewal.
+The fast begins at sundown when the holy day begins, and it ends at sundown the following evening.

 Judaism doesn’t have many holidays that involve intentionally creating physical discomfort for ourselves in order to create a special state of consciousness, so Yom Kippur stands out for most Jews as a very unique day of the year.
 People at synagogue services will ask one another how their fast is going, and it’s perfectly OK to say, “I’m not able to fast this year, how is yours going?”
 If you decide to participate in fasting for the first time, it’s a good idea to get well hydrated in the hour or two before the beginning of Yom Kippur.

 The first meal everyone eats after Yom Kippur has ended is often called the “break-the-fast” or “break fast” and sometimes people issue invitations to host friends for this meal.
 Conventional wisdom about resuming eating and drinking is to take things slow and avoid overdoing it.
 Some synagogues will lay out a spread of food so that people attending the final services for Yom Kippur are able to eat something and mingle together after.
 Bagels, spreads, fruit and traditional dishes like kugel (we have some great recipes here) are popular choices for breaking the fast.

 The fast begins at sundown when Yom Kippur begins, and it ends at sundown the following evening.
 The fasting itself is generally meant to last for 25 hours.